DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/50_realization/req2ttl.md

 Thus, duplicates need to be removed.
 If you can assure that - speaking of languages - one set of requirements is a subset of the other, you do not need to iterate over both directories when collecting the IDs but only over the superset.

+### Use Job as runnable jar
+In talend, right-click on a job, choose "Build Job" and then choose a path for the archive file.
+The file will be a .zip file, containing a .jar as well as a shell and a batch script for running it.
+Now, jobs can be run by the server (with cron-jobs for example), which keeps the data up-to-date.